-Something like Leonardo requires exaggerated claims.
+Something like SAP Leonardo requires exaggerated claims.
 According to the SAP IoT Overview presentation, Harley Davidson is already using SAP’s IoT.

-Reduced production lead time for customized motorbikes from 21 days to 6 hours.
+“Reduced production lead time for customized motorbikes from 21 days to 6 hours.”

 No explanation is given how this was done.
 But one is supposed to accept it uncritically.

-This video is on digital farming is far better, as in at least some details of what was done are explained.
+The following video is on digital farming is far better, as in at least some details of what was done are explained.

 Secondly, it seems to make the mistake of generalizing all technological advances in farming to SAP.
 In one scene the farmer is using a non-SAP system to measure the composition of feed.
-In another there is a digital read out on a combine – that is being sent to a central location (I assume).
+In another there is a digital readout on a combine – that is being sent to a central location (I assume).
 In another, there is a drone that is selectively dropping insect predators onto parts of a field where it has determined that there are pests.

-How much of this is actually SAP software?
+How much of this is SAP software?
 Is SAP explaining what their software does in this video, or providing a documentary into new information technologies used in farming?
 SAP’s logo shows up at the end of the video, but it unclear why as nothing that was shown seems to have anything to do with SAP.

 HANA is the most expensive database you can purchase, and it is priced by GB (this is covered in the article The Secret to Not Talking About the Cost of HANA).
-And it also has the highest TCO due to rather obvious factors (immaturity, labor costs, cross component requirements, etc).
+And it also has the highest TCO due to rather obvious factors (immaturity, labor costs, cross-component requirements, etc.).
 Therefore for Trenitalia, the maintenance data may be housed in HANA for only the shortest of times, and then very quickly be migrated to a database with unlimited storage, or storage who’s price is not related to the size of the data.
 This will be challenging as, according to Trenitalia, roughly two terabytes of data per day will be collected.
-Because of this volume, I am seeing a difficulty how HANA fits into to Trenitialia’s plans.
+Because of this volume, I see a difficulty how HANA fits into to Trenitalia’s plans.

 Later in this same video, the Head of Technical Division states that the system is processed by HANA.
 That is not technically accurate.
 It is stored in HANA.
 HANA is a database, so it is not processed as in analyzed by HANA.